yonatancoo/KernelPractice/ResearchJournal.md

 Bug was due to the "pointer" I was increasing being a struct, once I turned it into a pointer iterating through the array worked as expected.
 Now that the module is stable, I've deleted some of the code I kept due 'suspicions' (found that constantly changing code I had no reason to suspect didn't work was counter-productive.
 That being said, not cleaning up the code did make it quite messy).

+# Stage 3:
+Started by running strace on netstat -a (such that all sockets will be displayed).
+After glancing at the syscalls, there doesn't seem to be any specific call which netstat uses to retreive information regarding open sockets.

+Started looking at the files opened by the program, skipped over names which seemed irrelevant, until I found /proc/net/tcp.
+After turning off the http server and reopening it and comparing multiple times, it seems that /proc/net/tcp contains an up to date list of active tcp sockets (confirmed this via kernel archives).

+After looking around in the /proc/net directory I'm confident that the directory pretty much contains all of the relevant information that netstat uses to figure out which sockets are active.

+Going back to /proc/net/tcp, a simple google search yields the following page: "https://www.kernel.org/doc/Documentation/networking/proc_net_tcp.txt"
+Which explains that the file is created/updated via the tcp4/6_seq_show functions.

+If we hijack these functions, we could use them to hide sockets.
+After reading about how seq files work, and then tcp4_seq_show, I should be able to extract the socket info from the socket_common struct (which seems to be available regardless of the state of the socket) and check whether it matches the socket we're trying to hide.
+If it is, simply don't call the original function and return success, otherwise - call the original function.